reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 - [using the IntelliJ IDE](#generation-through-ide)
 - [using Spring Initializr](#generation-through-spring-initializr)

-Any of the ways to generate the project is correct.
-There are differences, except in the UI of the generator.
+There is no right way of setting up a project and both ways are similar.

-### Generation Through IDE
+### Generate the project with IntelliJ

 In the IntelliJ IDE, we can go to the __File -> New -> Project...__.
 We will get the next screen:
 {{% image alt="Spring Boot initialization through IDE" src="images/posts/spring-boot-begginer-guide/spring-boot-initializr-IDE.png" %}}